Muttendango/Karazinski/README.md

 # Karazinski
-What is worth doing is worth doing it.
+What is worth doing, is worth doing it well.